Khushee21/Khushee21/README.md

 ---

 ## 🌟 About Me

-✨ Coming from a humble background with no tech exposure around me, I aspired to become a successful SDE.
 📚 Currently pursuing MCA at **Banasthali Vidyapith**, I blend academic curiosity with hands-on skills in building real-time applications.

-💼 I'm currently an **SDE Intern at [Newral] , working on a chat-based project called **AssumeChat**.
+💼 I'm currently an **SDE Intern at [Newral] , working on multiple projects.
 💡 My passion lies in building clean, scalable, and impactful solutions — combining both design and logic.

 ---